-Losses up to the date of assessment are considered past losses, and any losses beyond that date are considered ‘future losses’.
-A discounted cash flow (DCF) approach is often applied to calculate the present value of future losses using an appropriate discount rate.
+Losses up to the date of assessment are considered past losses and any losses beyond that date are considered ‘future losses’.
+A discounted cash flow approach is often applied to calculate the present value of future losses using an appropriate discount rate.
 Further, pre-award interest may be applied to past losses and losses assessed on a past date, up to the date of award.
-The following diagrams illustrate the different mechanics of discounting and interest calculations when assessing lost profits at two different dates of assessment, with the simplistic assumption that no external factors materially affected the actual and but-for positions between the two dates.
-However, in reality, the relevant information sets available on these two dates may differ significantly, for example due to significant movements in commodity prices or a global pandemic.
+The two diagrams below illustrate the different mechanics of discounting and interest calculations when assessing lost profits at two different dates of assessment, with the simplistic assumption that no external factors materially affected the actual and but-for positions between the two dates.
+However, in reality, the relevant information sets available on these two dates may differ significantly, for example because of significant movements in commodity prices or a global pandemic.
 These are all reasons why the appropriate date of assessment is one of the first and most important issues that financial experts should discuss with their instructing counsel when constructing the actual and but-for positions.

 Figure 1: Illustrative diagram using date of breach as date of assessment